 Dear Ivitho,

-You can never take medication without hesitation.
-If all other guideline-based preventative medications are ineffective, levetiracetam can be used experimentally.
-However, the effect cannot be predicted.
-The drug is not expected to interfere with adenomyosis.
-Both weight gain and weight loss have been described as side effects.
+Medications should never be taken without careful consideration.
+If all other guideline-recommended preventive medications are ineffective, levetiracetam can be used experimentally.
+However, its effectiveness is unpredictable.
+It is not expected that the medication will interfere with adenomyosis.
+Both weight gain and weight loss have been reported as side effects.

 Kind regards